-While most restaurants welcome families by providing kid menus, crayons, activity sheets and the like, for the youngest set, eating out can be tiresome.
-This is especially true for a toddler in a restaurant who wants to escape from his highchair to visit other tables — and that means a headache for you!
+While most restaurants welcome families by providing kid menus, crayons, activity sheets and the like, for the youngest set, eating out with Baby can be tiresome.
+This is especially true for toddlers in a restaurant who wants to escape from his highchair to visit other tables — and that means a headache for you!

-“If my son – who’s 2-and-a-half – could just play with the sugar packets and throw salt everywhere, he’d be fine,” says Mandy Dickens, a Nashville mother of two.
+“If my son toddler could just play with the sugar packets and throw salt everywhere, he’d be fine,” says Mandy Dickens, a Nashville mother of two.
 “But being in a restaurant, we have to keep the reigns on him, and he gets bored and frustrated.”

-Fortunately, there are simple tips for eating out with kids in Nashville or the surrounding area that can make it more enjoyable for everyone.
+Fortunately, there are simple tips for eating out with kids that can make it more enjoyable for everyone.

 When eating out, choose child-friendly places.
 If you’re out of town, call ahead and ask a few simple questions, such as does the restaurant have a changing table for your baby?
 It’s hard to change a baby’s diaper in your car on the road when there’s lots of stuff in the car or worse, on a public restroom floor!
 Also ask if the restaurant has a children’s menu or offers special selections for kids.
 If not, ask if they can accommodate special requests.
 You can tell a lot about how welcome children are at a restaurant by how the person on the other end of the phone responds.